§ Trust Spanning Protocol (TSP) Specification

 § Cryptographic Algorithms

 TSP utilizes VIDs that are strongly bound to public-key pairs.
-The authenticity and confidentiality properties of TSP rely on public-key signature and encryption schemes based on public-key.
-In this section, we specify supported cryptographic schemes and how they combine together as a TSP crypto suite.
-The choices we make here reflect our priority to
+The authenticity and confidentiality properties of TSP rely on public-key signature and encryption schemes based on public-key cryptography.
+In this section, we specify the supported cryptographic schemes and how they combine together as a TSP crypto suite.
+The choices we make here reflect our priorities to:

-- achieve the strongest notions of security with modern and efficient algorithms,
+- achieve the strongest notions of security with respect to modern and efficient algorithms,

 - have clear specifications in standards for interoperability,

-- and prefer schemes that have good quality open source implementations.
+- prefer schemes that have high quality open source implementations.

-The overall design and use of self-framed encoding allow TSP easy adaptability for future requirements, including new emerging schemes and post-quantum cryptography.
+The overall design and use of self-framed encoding allows TSP easy adaptability to future requirements, including new cryptographic schemes and the implementation of post-quantum cryptography.

-TSP combines public-key authenticated encryption (PKAE) with public-key signature.
+TSP combines public-key authenticated encryption (PKAE) with public-key signatures.
 This combination is necessary for several reasons:

-- In TSP, authenticity (both the identity of the sender and integrity of the message) is required for all messages while confidentiality is optional by choice.
+- In TSP, authenticity (both the identity of the sender and integrity of the message) is required for all messages while confidentiality is optional.

 - PKAE schemes have weaknesses, such as Post Compromise Impersonation (PCI) attacks, which TSP aims to guard against in order to support its wider use cases.